-Transfer of business assets enjoys a favourable tax regime depending on the nature of the business.
-Full or partial exemption applies, one of them consisting in applying a 75 per cent rebate for the purpose of calculating the gift or inheritance tax basis.
+A transfer of business assets enjoys a favourable tax regime depending on the nature of the business.
+A full or partial exemption applies, one of them consisting of applying a 75 per cent rebate for the purpose of calculating the gift or inheritance tax basis.

 iii Issues relating to cross-border structuring

 Private clients' estate planning in a cross-border environment necessitates that one consider issues such as:

 - surviving spouse and family members' protection;